-Ipswich Borough Council recognises the importance of joint working and the coordination of planning policies around the fringes of Ipswich, in order to deliver appropriate development.
+Ipswich Borough Council recognises the importance of joint working and the coordination of planning policies around the fringes of Ipswich.
 It will achieve this in a variety of ways:

 - a.
-Formal working through the Ipswich Policy Area Board or other relevant forums and developing a jointly agreed strategy; - b. a.
-Joint working on Local Plan evidence gathering, monitoring and updating, to ensure a consistent approach; and - b.
+Joint working on Local Plan evidence gathering, monitoring and updating, to ensure a consistent approach; - b.
 The production of joint or aligned local plans; and - c.
 Joint working to develop shared approaches to delivery, such as that for strategic green infrastructure and strategic development sites.

-The preparation of joint or aligned development plan documents is is to be explored, to ensure a coordinated approach to meeting the objectively assessed housing needs of the Ipswich housing market area and achieving economic growth.
+The preparation of joint or aligned development plan documents is to be explored, to ensure a coordinated approach to meeting the objectively assessed housing needs of the lpswich housing market area and achieving economic growth.

-- 8.70 The Council recognises the importance of joint working on Ipswich Policy Area matters.
-At present this is Previously this has been achieved through joint working on evidence base documents to inform development plan documents.
-In the future, the preparation of joint or aligned development plan documents is to be explored.
+- 8.67 The Council recognises the importance of joint working on Ipswich Policy Area matters.
+Previously this has been achieved through joint working on evidence base documents to inform development plan documents.
 However, in order to address the constraints to meeting development needs in Ipswich Borough, due to the constrained nature of the boundary, there is a need to work on joint or aligned local plans with neighbouring authorities.
-Work is to commence in 2016 with the aim of having the plans adopted by 2019.
-The preparation of joint or aligned development plan documents will ensure a coordinated approach to meeting the objectively assessed housing needs of the Ipswich housing market area and achieving economic growth. - 8.71 The Borough Council will continue to comment on key strategic planning applications in neighbouring authorities and their respective Local Plan documents.
-Neighbouring authorities, including parish councils, will have the opportunity to comment at all stages of the production of the Ipswich Local Plan.

-8.72 Ipswich Policy Area Board involves councillors and officers from the Borough Council, the neighbouring authorities (Suffolk Coastal, Mid Suffolk and Babergh) and the County Council to focus on and discuss development issues.
+Work is to commence on Issues and Options in 2016 with the aim of having the plans adopted by 2019.
+The preparation of joint or aligned development plan documents will ensure a coordinated approach to meeting the objectively assessed housing needs of the Ipswich housing market area and achieving economic growth. - 8.68 The Borough Council will continue to comment on key strategic planning applications in neighbouring authorities and their respective Local Plan documents.
+Neighbouring authorities, including parish councils, will have the opportunity to comment at all stages of the production of the Ipswich Local Plan. - 8.69 Ipswich Policy Area Board involves councillors and officers from the Borough Council, the neighbouring authorities (Suffolk Coastal, Mid Suffolk and Babergh) and the County Council to focus on and discuss development issues.
 More details on this are provided within Chapter 10.